-The U.S. Bureau of Land Management released its final environmental impact statement Friday for the two segments of the Gateway West project proposed by Idaho Power and Rocky Mountain Power.
+The U.S. Bureau of Land Management announced it will take comments through Sept.
+27 for two segments of the Gateway West project proposed by Idaho Power and Rocky Mountain Power.

-The Gateway West project is one side of a giant triangle of transmission lines that Rocky Mountain Power says are necessary to meet future demands in the region and improve reliability.
-One part is finished, and the other segment is at an earlier stage in the environmental review process, Oler said.
+The 1,000-mile (1600-kilometer) Gateway West project is one side of a giant triangle of transmission lines that Rocky Mountain Power says are necessary to meet future demands in the region and improve reliability.
+One part is finished, and the other segment is at an earlier stage in the environmental review process.

 The segment going through Idaho would deliver power from southern Wyoming to points west, potentially tapping into Wyoming’s wind energy.
 Federal officials have already approved the rest of the Gateway West project, but no work has started.

 Feeney said a draft of the environmental assessment on the remaining segments should be ready by the end of this year, with a final decision expected in the spring.

 “The route through the Birds of Prey was a fair and balanced outcome to this transmission siting effort,” said Idaho Power spokeswoman Stephanie McCurdy.
 “The State of Idaho, local units of government, ranchers, environmental interests and project proponents worked hard together to find this locally driven, common sense solution.”

 The BLM has been working on the project since 2008, trying to thread the powerlines through a mixture of private, state and public lands that also includes key habitat for imperiled sage grouse and the national conservation area that is prime habitat for raptors.